footfish/numan/README.md

 # numan - a phone number management tool

 This is an example Go project.
-It's a simple command line tool to keep track of phone number allocations.
+It's a simple command line tool and gRPC API to keep track of phone number allocations/reservations stored in an sqlite db.

-It's a learning project.
+It's a personal learning project (to replace an excel file).
 The main purpose is to:
 - explore suitable Go project layout.
-- explore using gRPC with REST endpoint.
+- explore using gRPC (and perhaps extending to expose gRPC via REST ).

 The project loosely uses domain driven design and the  [standard Go project layout](https://github.com/golang-standards/project-layout).
 The main business objects being a 'numbering' record and a change 'history'.
 The business objects are defined in root, then object logic is 'layered' using the root interface (I guess you could call this Go's version of method overloading ).